— Anh NGUYEN

 (J) Sure!
 Regarding Let’s Talk Waste, we create awareness and increase commitment towards sustainability through gamification and dialogue.
-In the end, we hope that participants gain a better understanding of how important a role they can play as consumers, instead of just relying on industries and policymakers.
-Because we, as individuals, do have the power to influence change too.
+In the end, we hope that participants gain a better understanding of how important a role they can play as consumers instead of just relying on industries and policymakers.
+Because we, as individuals, have the power to influence change too.
 And every change starts with us.

 Meanwhile, for Future of waste, we create spaces for interconnectedness, in which stakeholders in the regenerative economy transition can come together to have a series of meaningful dialogues to understand each other’s point of view and posture as well as collectively identify the root cause of our failure to move toward a better future for the generations to come.

-These touchpoints, seemingly simple at first, will spark curiosity and appreciation from all parties involved, leading to a more fruitful transition and transformation in the region.
+These seemingly simple touchpoints will spark curiosity and appreciation from all parties involved, leading to a more fruitful transition and transformation in the region.
 We do not have successes to share yet, but we are creating our first prototype initiative in Arbon in the canton of Thurgau, Switzerland.
 We know that deep down something new is needed to address the current challenges, and we are convinced that our approach can make a difference.

-(A) Thank you so much Julia for your sharing.
+(A) Thank you so much Julia, for your sharing.
 It’s been wonderful talking to you.
-Good luck with your projects and talk to you soon!
+Good luck with your projects, and talk to you soon!

 (J) Thank you!